mzalih/IOS-Code-Snippets/Fblogin/readme.md

 //

 ```
-0. Copy FbLogin folder and all its contents to your project from this repo.<br><br>
+ Copy FbLogin folder and all its contents to your project from this repo.
+For Sample Code<br><br>

 1. Visit the Getting Started with the Facebook iOS SDK documentation to download the Facebook SDK and install it.<br>
 <br>